 D. Technical Electronic Product Radiation Safety Standards Committee

 The function of the committee is to provide advice and consultation on the technical feasibility, reasonableness, and practicability of performance standards for electronic products to control the emission of radiation from such products.
 The committee may recommend electronic product radiation safety standards for consideration.

-Section 534(f) of the FD&C Act (21 U.S.C.
-360kk(f)), as amended by the Safe Medical Devices Act of 1990, provides that the Technical Electronic Product Radiation Safety Standards Committee include five members from governmental Agencies, including State or Federal Governments; five members from the affected industries; and five members from the general public, of which at least one shall be a representative of organized labor.
+Section 534(f) of the act (21 U.S.C.
+360kk(f)), as amended by the Safe Medical Devices Act of 1990, provides that the Technical Electronic Product Radiation Safety Standards Committee include five members from governmental agencies, including State or Federal Governments, five members from the affected industries, and five members from the general public, of which at least one shall be a representative of organized labor.

 A. Panels of the Medical Devices Advisory Committee

 Persons nominated for membership on the panels should have adequately diversified experience appropriate to the work of the panel in such fields as clinical and administrative medicine, engineering, biological and physical sciences, statistics, and other related professions.
 The nature of specialized training and experience necessary to qualify the nominee as an expert Start Printed Page 36462suitable for appointment may include experience in medical practice, teaching, and/or research relevant to the field of activity of the panel.
 The particular needs at this time for each panel are listed in section I of this document.
 The term of office is up to 4 years, depending on the appointment date.

 Persons nominated for membership should be physicians, practitioners, and other health professionals, whose clinical practice, research specialization, or professional expertise include a significant focus on mammography and individuals identified with consumer interests.
 Prior experience on Federal public advisory committees in the same or similar subject areas will also be considered relevant professional expertise.